Fintech sector growth

 The fintech sector has rapidly developed with innovation in multiple sub-categories, driving adoption in sectors such as insurance and regulation as well as the continued development of blockchain technology within distributed ledger technologies, digital currencies and other digital assets, and there has also been the emergence of entirely new models of funding.
 The utilisation of initial coin offerings (ICOs), the tokenisation of assets, and other token funding methods have created complex legal and regulatory challenges in many jurisdictions.

-The offshore space has long been recognised for its efficient and flexible structures to facilitate overseas investment, and it can also play a key role in developing successful structures for fintech businesses.
+The offshore financial and legal space has long been recognised for its efficient and flexible structures to facilitate overseas investment, and it can also play a key role in developing successful structures for fintech businesses.

 The major challenge from a global perspective is to develop sensible regulation and clarification regarding the fintech sector.
 Key offshore jurisdictions have recently either enacted legislation to specifically address certain categories within the fintech sector, or have engaged in a “wait and see” approach before introducing key legislation.